 Remembrance Day began as a memorial day specifically for those killed in World War II, but since 1961 it has also included victims of other military conflicts and peacekeeping missions.
 Since 1987, it has been organised by National Committee for 4 and 5 May (Nationaal Comité 4 en 5 mei), which is the main Dutch authority for war monuments and memorials.

 The central memorial ceremony on Remembrance Day takes place at the National Monument on Dam Square in Amsterdam.
 Other important locations include the Waalsdorpvlakte near The Hague and the war cemetery in Grebbeberg.

 The ceremonies are broadcast live on television and radio across the country.
 There are usually wreaths made up of white flowers and the blue, white and red Dutch flag, which are placed on monuments as a gesture of respect for those who died.

-The Dutch National Remembrance Day ceremony to commemorate those who died in World War II and armed conflicts since will go ahead this year but without any public present.
-The ceremony takes place in Amsterdam each year with commemorative wreaths placed strategically on Dam Square, along with speeches and a minute of silence.
+The Dutch National Remembrance Day ceremony to commemorate those who died in World War II and armed conflicts since will be open to the public this year.
+The ceremony takes place in Amsterdam each year with commemorative wreaths placed strategically on Dam Square, along with speeches and a moment of silence.

 Watch the televised Dutch National Remembrance Day ceremony

-The national commemoration will be televised, beginning around 7.50pm.
-Andre van Duin will speak and King Willem Alexander and Queen Maxima will lay a wreath at the monument, after which two minutes of silence will be observed.
+The national commemoration will be televised, beginning around 6.45pm.
+Historian and TV presenter Hans Goedkoop will speak and King Willem Alexander and Queen Maxima will lay a wreath at the monument, after which two minutes of silence will be observed (at 8pm).